rigneyl/Seed-Engineer/README.md

 the Beyond Grammar Report, and all other diagnostics.
 Click any card to open that tool in the same browser.

 Everything runs locally.
 No backend, no tracking, no external dependencies.

+### New in v1.11

+- Added **Bukowski Poem Lab** — a poem-focused analyzer that scores grit, simplicity, confession, line punch, and anti-pretension with a Bukowski bias slider and in-page lexicon editor.